Every woodworker worth his shavings should rip a tree out of the woods, cut it to planks and make stuff out of it!

 It is a lot of work!

-I used a power planer to take off the excess and to get the slab mostly flat.
+I used a power planer to take off the excess areas and to get the slab mostly flat.
+I planed surfaces for the stickers so the slab will get even pressure during the drying process.

 After I had reduced the rest of the trunks to a pile of sawdust, rejects, offcuts, bark and quite a few planks, I drove them home where I stickered and staced them to the best of my abilities.

-I took a trip to the local building supply warehouse and asked if I could clean up the wood racks for sticks.
+I took a trip to the local building supply warehouse and asked if I could clean up their wood racks for sticks.
 I got all the sticks I needed for free, all fir and very dry.
 The best material for sticks; should reduce sticker stain a good deal.
-I then painted the ends of the planks to slow down the drying process at the end grain – this reduces cracking.
+I then painted the ends of the planks to slow down the drying process at the end grain – this reduces splitting and cracks.

 I got three big trunks which I cut flat-sawn slabs 2” thick.